duggalrahul/REST/README.md

 # REST : Robust and Efficient Sleep Monitoring in the Wild
-Code accompanying WWW 2020 paper.
+Code accompanying our WWW 2020 paper.

 ## Contents
 1. [Motivation](#motivation)